 COMPASS Pathways to participate in upcoming Cowen 43rd Annual Health Care Conference, Oppenheimer 33rd Annual Healthcare Conference, and Loop Capital Investor Conference

-/EIN News/ -- LONDON, March 02, 2023 (GLOBE NEWSWIRE) -- COMPASS Pathways plc (Nasdaq: CMPS), a mental health care company dedicated to accelerating patient access to evidence-based innovation in mental health, announced today that management will participate in three upcoming events as follows:
+LONDON, March 02, 2023 (GLOBE NEWSWIRE) -- COMPASS Pathways plc CMPS, a mental health care company dedicated to accelerating patient access to evidence-based innovation in mental health, announced today that management will participate in three upcoming events as follows:

 - Cowen 43rd Annual Health Care Conference: ‘Neuropsych Panel' at 12:50pm ET on March 6, 2023 and host investor meetings